smartbnb/api-docs/docs/1_introduction.md

 ## Versioning

-To reduce risk when using the Smartbnb Public API in production, we _highly recommend_ sending a Version header along with all requests.
+To reduce risk when using the Smartbnb Public API in production, you **must** send a Content-Type header along with all requests containing the version of the API you are using.
+If this is not sent, you will be served the newest version of the API, including BC breaking changes.

 [More information on versioning](./3_versioning.md).